-The highest total compensation payable to a member of the governing bodies in 2021 was to the former CFO, Mr. Yossi Vadnagra (see above).
-The Senior Management of SHL consisted of the CEO and two additional members and an additional three former members during the year under review.
+The highest total compensation payable to a member of the governing bodies in 2022 was to Amir Hai (see above).
+The Senior Management of SHL consisted of the CEO and one additional members during the year under review.

-Pursuant to the Israeli Companies Law, the Compensation Committee, the Board and the shareholders of SHL re-approved and confirmed the existing directors' and officers' insurance provided, and indemnification undertaking issued by, the Company in favor of all of its officers and directors (including controlling shareholders) and authorized the management of the Company to negotiate and execute, and to periodically renew and keep in force, for and on behalf of the Company, a liability insurance policy for all of the Company's directors and officers, as shall be in office from time to time, for a coverage of up to USD 15 million.
+Pursuant to the Israeli Companies Law, the Compensation Committee, the Board and the shareholders of SHL re-approved and confirmed the existing directors' and officers' indemnification and insurance provided, undertaking issued by, the Company in favor of all of its officers and directors (including controlling shareholders) and authorized the management of the Company to negotiate and execute, and to periodically renew and keep in force, for and on behalf of the Company, a liability insurance policy for all of the Company's directors and officers, as shall be in office from time to time, for a coverage of up to USD 15 million.
 Accordingly, the undertaking by SHL to indemnify all directors and officers, in office from time to time, to the extent and limitations set forth in the indemnification letters issued to such persons, in an aggregate sum of up to USD 15 million was re-confirmed.
 The entitlement to insurance, exemption and indemnification arrangements, as may be approved by the Company from time to time, is also set forth in the Compensation Policy.